Argentina underdog says will force way into presidential runoff vote

-BUENOS AIRES (Reuters) - Sergio Massa, running third in Argentina’s presidential race, said on Monday he was the only opposition candidate who could knock the ruling party out of power and insisted he still had time to force his way into a runoff vote.
+BUENOS AIRES, Sept 28 (Reuters) - Sergio Massa, running third in Argentina’s presidential race, said on Monday he was the only opposition candidate who could knock the ruling party out of power and insisted he still had time to force his way into a runoff vote.

 Since primaries in early August, support has grown for Massa, a dissident Peronist who defected from President Cristina Fernandez’s Front for Victory party in 2013, recent polls show.
 This has eaten away at support for opposition frontrunner Mauricio Macri.